ahmeducf/Space-Invaders/README.md

 ## Download

-The program is written in Racket and needs DR Racket IDE to run on it. you can download it from here: [Dr Racket](https://download.racket-lang.org/)
+The program is written in Racket programmig language and needs DR Racket IDE to run on it. you can download it from here: [Dr Racket](https://download.racket-lang.org/)